runely/calendar-homey/README.md

 - Todays events (count)
 - Tomorrows events, title and time
 - Tomorrows events (count)
-- Todays events (pr calendar)
+- Todays events (per calendar)
-- Tomorrows events (pr calendar)
+- Tomorrows events (per calendar)

 ## Recurring events

 ### Be aware of *multiple/duplicate* "recurring" events:
 - On a recurring event, where one or more participants have declined, that specific event is detached from the recurring event and created as a separate non-recurring event.
-This will result in two similar events, both have the same name and date.
+This can result in two similar events, both have the same name and date.

 ## Known bugs

 - Searching events in condition card, returns no events when search query has a space followed with a character (Example: 'Test f')

-## ToDo

 ## Changelog